ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

             if ($opts{percent} >= int(rand 100) + 1) {

-Accumulate the compued chord notes, and re-collect for the next half-note:
+Accumulate the computed chord notes, and re-collect for the next half-note:

                 push @spec, [ $d->half, @notes ];